ahmedomarcttc/aro/README.md

                 **params
             )

-            # apply resource limits to container if a resource model is defined
-            if self._resource_model is not None:
-                try:
-                    self._resource_model.allocate(d)
-                    self._resource_model.write_allocation_log(
-                        d, self.resource_log_path)
-                except NotEnoughResourcesAvailable as ex:
-                    LOG.warning(
-                        "Allocation of container %r was blocked by resource model." % name) LOG.info(ex.message)
-                    # ensure that we remove the container
-                    self.net.removeDocker(name)
-                    return None

             # connect all given networks
             # if no --net option is given, network = [{}], so 1 empty dict in the list